narsym/Medical-Job-Search-Website/README.md

 ## Things I have made:

-  1. Search bar which can filter jobs wrt to job title
+  1. Search bar which can filter jobs wrt job title
-  2. modal for department to view all of them
+  2. modal for department to view all departments
-  3. Job listing expand when clicked on and show more details
+  3. Job listing expands when clicked on and shows more details
   4. styling with the help of tailwind css
   5. complete front-end with the help of Next.js
+  6. components for page

 ## Technologies used:

   1.Next.js

   2.tailwindcss

 ## Questions